bmrf/tron/README.md

    Note: `-resume` is an internal flag not meant for human use at the command-line.
 If you use it, things will break and I will laugh at you.

-2. **Create System Restore point**: Create a post-run system restore point to mirror the one we created in Stage 0: Prep.
-Vista and up only, client OS's only, on Windows 10 does not work if the system is in any form of Safe Mode.
-See notes on System Restore in Stage 0 documentation for more information
+2. **Create System Restore point**: Create a pre-run system restore point.
+Vista and up only, client OS's only (not supported on Server OS's, and on Windows 10 does not work if the system is in any form of Safe Mode.
+This is a known bug, and I spent hours trying to find a workaround but was not able to find a solution, so if you absolutely require a system restore point, recommend running in normal mode

 3. **[Rkill](http://www.bleepingcomputer.com/download/rkill/)**: Rkill is an anti-malware prep tool; it looks for and kills a number of known malware that interfere with removal tools.
 Rkill will NOT kill any process listed in `\resources\stage_0_prep\rkill\rkill_process_whitelist.txt` ([link](https://github.com/bmrf/tron/blob/master/resources/stage_0_prep/processkiller/whitelist.txt))